elsewhencode/project-guidelines/README.md

 * Delete local and remote feature branches after merging.

     _Why:_
     > It will clutter up your list of branches with dead branches.
-It insures you only ever merge the branch back into (`master` or `develop`) once.
+It ensures you only ever merge the branch back into (`master` or `develop`) once.
 Feature branches should only exist while the work is still in progress.

 * Before making a Pull Request, make sure your feature branch builds successfully and passes all tests (including code style checks).